RahulPurusothaman/RahulPurusothaman/README.md

-- 👋 Hi, I’m @RahulPurusothaman
+# ABOUT ME :

-- 👀 I’m interested in cybersecurity and datascience
+👋 Hi, I’m @RahulPurusothaman
-- 🌱 I’m currently learning data enginner
+👀 I’m passionate about cybersecurity and data science 🌱 Currently learning data engineering
-- 📫 You can reach me via linked-in
+📫 Reach me via LinkedIn
-- 😄 Pronouns: he/him
+😄 Pronouns: he/him
-- ⚡ Fun fact: iam saviour
+⚡ Fun fact: I'm known as a saviour!

 <!---
 RahulPurusothaman/RahulPurusothaman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.